aleesteele/aleesteele.github.io/_posts/2023-08-04-one-year-ttw.md

 ---
 layout: post
-title: reviewing two years with The Turing Way
+title: reviewing one year with The Turing Way
 date: 2023-08-04 23:00:00 +0000
 category: blog
 ---
 Wow, my year-long mark with The Turing Way has come and gone.
 It's hard to believe that it's already been more than a year (actually perhaps closer to two)!